-- Step 1 Choose Network > DNS

-- Step 2 Click Edit Settings.

-- Step 3 Configure the DNS settings as required.

-Property Description DNS Server(s) ese DNS Servers.
-The local DNS server(s) that the appliance can use to e hostnames.
+Choose Network > D NS Click Edit Settings.
+Configure the DNS se ettings as required.
+Property Description DNS Server(s) Use these DNS Servers.
+The local DNS server(s) that the appliance can use to resolve hostnames.
 Use the Internet's Root DNS Servers.
 You can choose to use the Internet root DNS servers for domain name service lookups when the appliance does not have access to DNS servers on your network.
 Note Internet Root DNS servers will not resolve local hostnames.
-If you need the appliance to resolve local hostnames you must use a local DNS server or add the appropriate static entries to the local DNS using the Command Line Interface. ate DNS servers Overrides (Optional).
-Authoritative DNS servers for lar domains Routing Table for DNS Traffic Specifies which interface the DNS service will route traffic through.
+If you need the appliance to resolve local hostnames you must use a local DNS server or add the appropriate static entries to the local DNS using the Command Line Interface.
+Routing Table for Alternate DNS servers Overrides (Optional).
+Authoritative DNS servers for particular domains Specifies which interface the DNS service will route traffic through.
+DNS Traffic specifies which interface the Divis service will foute traffic through.
 IP Address Version Preference When a DNS server provides both an IPv4 and an IPv6 address, AsyncOS uses this preference to choose the IP address version.
 Note AsyncOS does not honor the version preference for transparent FTP requests.
 Wait Before Timing out Reverse DNS Lookups The wait time in seconds before timing out non-responsive reverse DNS lookups.
 Domain Search List A DNS domain search list used when a request is sent to a bare hostname (with no '.' character).
 The domains specified will each be attempted in turn, in the order entered, to see if a DNS match for the hostname plus domain can be found.